Rahil-Parikh/operating_system_xv6/README.md

-# CSE 536: Assignment 2: Process Memory Management in xv
+# CSE 536: Assignment 2: Process Memory Management in xv6

 Implement on-demand paging for a process using page faults.
 This requires you to change how the xv6 OS currently statically allocates pages for a process, write a page fault handler to intercept and load pages on page faults, and swap pages to disk if the system is out of memory.

 ## Implementations